abhivelidi/Olympic-History-dataset--data-analysis/README.md

 Data analysis of athletes data from Olympics history dataset.
 The dataset can be downloaded from https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results)

 We begin with exploring some key advantages of pandas for data analysis.
-We also leverage matplotlib to find some cool patterns in the dataset.
+We also leverage matplotlib to find some cool patterns in the dataset like 66 countries boycotted the 1980 olympics etc.